DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning.md

 ### Mentors

-Your ECT will use the materials to take some high-level notes on what they have learnt in this module.
+Your ECT will use the materials to take some high-level notes on what they've learnt in this module.